mariaangelicataylor/TrafficLightsDetector/Readme.md

 After extracting we see that we have 7 different folders and 5093 images which is a good number for training traffic lights.

-Obviously we could write our own classifier, a Convolutional Neural Network (CNN), but then it will not be possible to run it realtime so we will use YOLOv3.

-## YOLOv3
+## Step 2: Download YOLOv3

-One of the best thing about YOLO is that it is running out of the box and supports well known datasets such as Pascal VOC, COCO and Open Images dataset.
-You can follow the <a href='https://pjreddie.com/darknet/yolo/' >YOLO offical page</a> to proceed with setup and for more details.
+Here is the <a href='https://pjreddie.com/darknet/yolo/' >YOLO offical page</a> to proceed with setup and for more details.
 Let's clone and make it with:

 ```html
 git clone https://github.com/pjreddie/darknet